Upgrade classic workspaces to the new workspaces in Power BI

 Licensing after upgrade

-Users in the Admin, Member, or Contributor workspace roles need a Power BI Pro license to access the workspace.
+Users in the Admin, Member, or Contributor workspace roles need a Power BI Pro or Premium Per User (PPU) license to access the workspace.

-If the workspace is in the shared capacity, users in the Viewer workspace role also need a Power BI Pro license to access the workspace.
-However, if the workspace is in a Premium capacity, users in the Viewer role don't need a Pro license to access the workspace.
+If the workspace is in the shared capacity, users in the Viewer workspace role also need a Power BI Pro or Premium Per User (PPU) license to access the workspace.
+However, if the workspace is in a Premium capacity, users in the Viewer role don't need a Pro or Premium Per User (PPU) license to access the workspace.

 Other new workspace features

 The new workspace experience has features that the classic workspaces don't have.
 One difference is the ability to set a contact list that's different from the workspace admins or owners.
 One similarity is that it's still connected to the Microsoft 365 group SharePoint document library.